From Loop Groups to 2-Groups: Review of Lie 2-Algebras and Lie 2-Groups

 where the summation is taken over all $(i,n-i)$-unshuffles with $i \geq 1.$ \end{defn}

 In this definition the map $l_1$ makes $V$ into a chain complex, since this map has degree $-1$ and Equation (\ref{megajacobi}) says its square is zero.
 In what follows, we denote $l_1$ as $d$.
 The map $l_{2}$ resembles a Lie bracket, since it is skew-symmetric in the graded sense by Equation (\ref{antisymmetry}).
-The higher $l_k$ maps are related to the Jacobiator and the Jacobiator identity.
+The map $l_3$ gives the Jacobiator and $l_4$ gives the Jacobiator identity.

 To make this more precise, we make the following definition:

 \begin{defn} \et A \textbf{k-{\bf term} \textit{L}$_{\mathbf{\infty}}$-{\bf algebra}} is an $L_{\infty}$-algebra $V$ with $V_{n} = 0$ for $n \geq k$. \end{defn}